autoware_agnocast_wrapper#

 Examples (Python)#

 A Python launch file (agnocast_env.launch.py) is also provided with the same functionality.
-It sets the same launch configurations (ld_preload_value, container_package, container_executable) that can be referenced via LaunchConfiguration.
+It accepts the same use_agnocast argument and sets the same launch configurations (ld_preload_value, container_package, container_executable) that can be referenced via LaunchConfiguration.

 Basic usage with a single node: